Risë Stevens

 Risë Stevens (/ˈriːsə/; June 11, 1913 – March 20, 2013) was an American operatic mezzo-soprano and actress.
 Beginning in 1938, she sang for the Metropolitan Opera in New York City for more than two decades during the 1940s and 1950s.
 She was most noted for her portrayals of the central character in Carmen by Georges Bizet.
 From 1963 to 1968 she was director of the Metropolitan Opera National Company.

 Early life and education

 Stevens was born Risë Gus Steenberg in New York City, the daughter of Sarah "Sadie" (née Mechanic) and Christian Carl Steenberg, an advertising salesman.
 Her father was of Norwegian descent and her mother was Jewish (of Polish and Russian descent).
-She had a younger brother, Lewis "Bud" Steenberg, who died in World War II.
-She studied at New York's Juilliard School for three years, and with Anna Eugenie Schoen-René (1864–1942).
+She had a younger brother, Lewis "Bud" Steenberg, a Private First Class, who was Killed In Action in World War II as a Engineer in the 297th Engineer Combat Battalion in Normandy on June 9, 1944, he was among those elements of the battalion that were attached to either the Omaha or Utah Beach assaults on D-Day.
+She studied at New York's Juilliard School for three years, and with Anna Eugénie Schoen-René (1864–1942).
 She went to Vienna, where she was trained by Marie Gutheil-Schoder and Herbert Graf.
 She made her début as Mignon in Prague in 1936 and stayed there until 1938, also singing in guest appearances at the Vienna State Opera.